Chances are, you’re overpaying for flights. Learn 11 strategies to pay less.

 Airline promotions are among the easiest ways to reduce your ticket price dramatically.
 Airlines frequently offer sales to boost bookings during off-peak times or to fill seats.

 Many Asian carriers hold annual sales where they offer heavily discounted tickets to various destinations across Asia.
-For example, AirAsia has its famous Big Sale and Super Sale events, while Japan Airlines offers deals on routes from/to Tokyo and Osaka in December-January, late August, and around Black Friday.
+For example, AirAsia has its famous Big Sale and flash sale events, while Japan Airlines offers deals on routes from/to Tokyo and Osaka in December-January, late August, and around Black Friday.
 These promotions can slash prices by up to 50%!
+However, it’s important to understand the truth about airline sales and what factors drive these promotional periods to ensure you’re actually getting a good deal.

 Promotional fares often have limited availability and can sell out fast.
 To stay informed, subscribe to airline newsletters and follow them on social media.